-QAMCO's financial position strengthened on account of improved equity position in the JV, and supported in boosting liquidity position as at 31 December 2022, with cash and bank balances (including proportionate share of cash and bank balances of the joint venture) reaching to QR 2.06 billion.
-During the year, QAMCO's JV generated share of operating cash flows of QR 1,318 million, with a share of free cash flows of QR 1,086 million.
+QAMCO's financial position further strengthened on account of improved equity position in the JV, and supported in boosting liquidity position as of 31 December 2023, with cash and bank balances (including proportionate share of cash and bank balances of the joint venture) reaching to QR 2.2 billion.
+During the year, QAMCO's JV generated share of operating cash flows of QR 1.2 billion, with a share of free cash flows of QR 1 billion.